llvm/clangd-www/guides/system-headers.md

 This guide tries to explain how clangd finds system headers while providing its functionality.
-In the hopes of providing user with enough understanding to resolve any issues around these headers being missing.
+It aims to provide users with enough understanding to resolve any issues around these headers being missing.

 {% include toc.md %}

 # What are system headers ?

 In the context of this guide, any header a project depends on but doesn't exist in the repository is considered a system header.
-These usually include:
-- C++ STL, e.g: `<iostream>`
-- Third party libraries, e.g: `boost`
-- Posix, e.g: `<pthread.h>`
-- Built-in headers, e.g: `<stddef.h>`
+These usually include: - Standard library, e.g: `<iostream>` - Third party libraries, e.g: `boost` - Posix, e.g: `<pthread.h>` - Compiler's built-in headers, e.g: `<stddef.h>`

-These headers are usually provided by either a custom toolchain, which might be part of the repository, or directly via system installed libraries.
+These headers are usually provided either by a custom toolchain, which might be part of the repository, or directly via system installed libraries.

-Clangd itself only ships with its own built-in headers, because their tied to the version of clang embedded in clangd.
+Clangd itself only ships with its own built-in headers, because they are tied to the version of clang embedded in clangd.
 The rest (including C++ STL) must be provided by your system.

-# How clangd finds those headers ?
+# How clangd finds those headers

 `Clangd` comes with an embedded `clang` parser.
 Hence it makes use of all the mechanisms that exist in clang for lookups, while adding some extra spices to